Lampung language: Demography and status

 Like other regional languages of Indonesia, Lampung is not recognized as an official language anywhere in the country, and as such it is mainly used in informal situations.
 Lampung is in vigorous use in rural areas where the Lampung ethnic group is the majority.
 A large percentage of speakers in these areas almost exclusively use Lampung at home, and use Indonesian on more formal occasions.
 In the market where people of different backgrounds meet, a mix of languages is used, including local lingua franca like Palembang Malay.
-In the 1970s, although Lampung was pretty much alive in rural areas, Lampung youths in urban areas already prefer to use Indonesian instead.
+Despite it being well alive in rural areas, already in the 1970s, Lampung youths in urban areas preferred to use Indonesian instead.
 In general, there seems to be a trend of "diglossia leakage" in the bilingual Lampung communities, where Indonesian is increasingly used in domains traditionally associated with Lampung language usage.

 Since the early 20th century, the province of Lampung has been a major destination for the transmigration program, which moves people from the more densely populated islands of Indonesia (then Dutch East Indies) to the less densely populated ones.
 The program came to a halt during an interlude following the outbreak of World War II, but the government resumed it several years after Indonesian independence.
 By the mid-1980s, Lampung people had become a minority in the province, accounting for no more than 15% of the population, down from 70% in 1920.
 This demographic shift is also reflected in language usage; the 1980 census reported that 78% of the province's population were native speakers of either Javanese, Sundanese, Madurese, or Balinese.

 As an effort to maintain the indigenous language and "to help define Lampung's identity and cultural symbol", post-New Order era Lampung regional government has made Lampung language a compulsory subject for all students attending primary and secondary educational institutions across the province.
 The state university of Lampung runs a master's degree program in Lampung language study.
 The university once also held an associate degree in Lampung language study, but the program was temporarily halted in 2007 due to a change in regulation.
 Nevertheless, the university has announced a plan to launch a bachelor's degree in Lampung language study by 2019.